deallen1989/CLRS-Benchmark-Report/README.md

   | Interpretable and provable | Once trained can be applied to different tasks|
   | Inputs need to conform to the algorithm | Massive data requirements |
   | New task, new algorithm | Black boxes|

+   Developting networks that can combine the strengths of algorithms and traditional neural networks while mitigating their weaknesses would be a powerful development.

+ ### Recent Attempts at Training Neural Networks Algorithms